Sunday, May 26, 2013

 Socially Acceptable at Last

-More Nav Plans
+Even More Nav Plans

 The Motley’s are excited to announce that we again have (some very brave) crew arriving in June to help us sail to the Balearics.
 Obviously it only takes one to start the ball rolling.
 GS (aka Chief Navigator) has made these plans to get us from Gibraltar to Menorca with a little sightseeing in between….( weather & time permitting):

 Gibraltar.
 We will leave our guests to climb the Rock, talk to monkeys and wander down historic streets.
 When we’re ready, we’ll hit the magenta line.
 Needless to say, we also plan to stock up on goodies that promise to be hard to find once we’re underway, such as British beef & lamb, mint sauce, creamed honey and marmalade.
-Thank goodness for the WAECO.
+Thank goodness for our WAECO.

 Smir, Morocco.
 We loved exploring Chefchaouen so much with BCK we are hoping our guests don’t mind taking time for a ride up to into the Rif Mountains with us.
 We can, after sipping mint tea, stroll through the famed blue village and visit its walled medina.